-The partnership will share best practice on participation with seldom heard communities by showcasing a range of new and existing participation methodologies and their findings. (e.g. Youth talk, Place Standard) How will we know (that we have engaged with seldom heard communities?)
-Taking each action in turn, how will you know you have done it? (max 2 measures for each action) 1.
-We will have hosted an event to share best practice - measured by a report on the event and a you said we did feedback to participants.
-2. An evaluation of the event will have been completed May 2020 As above
+How we will engage with seldom heard communities: The partnership will share best practice on participation with seldom heard communities by showcasing a range of new and existing participatior methodologies and their findings. (e.g. Youth talk, Place Standard) How will we know (that we have engaged with seldom heard communities?)
+Taking each action in turn, how will you know you have done it? (max 2 measures for each action) Timescale Lead We will have hosted an event to share best practice - measured by a report on the event and a you said we did feedback to participants.
+April 2020 Subgroup formed of ECLDP delivery group members 2.
+An evaluation of the event will have been completed May 2020 As above